mkffl/mkffl.github.io/_posts/2022-08-01-mediation.markdown

 ### C. Measure mediation effects

-We have tools to know if effects exist, and now we would like to estimate their intensity to answer questions such as, Does discrimination account for most of the promotion difference?
-The answer to this question, combined with BankBank's goals, should dictate its response.
-If we find out that discrimination accounts for a tiny part of the promotion gap, the company may still want to remove the direct effect for ethical and reputational reasons, but it may focus on, say, raising awareness of B2B career opportunities for BAME graduates.
+We have tools to know if effects exist, and now we would like to estimate their intensity to answer questions like

+>Does discrimination account for most of the promotion difference?

+The answer to this question, combined with BigBankCorp's goals, can guide the company's response.
+If discrimination accounts for a tiny part of the promotion gap, the company may still want to remove it for ethical and reputational reasons, but it may spend most of its resources on e.g. raising awareness of B2B career opportunities for BAME graduates.
 Thus, the two effects command vastly different interventions.

-As a side note before getting into effect measurements, causal analysis enables "ationable analysis", a fashionable term that many analytics projects fail to deliver on.
-An team of analysts present their final results to all stakeholders, everyone agrees that the content is "interesting", but no one knows what to do next.
-"Actionable" insights is a thing that everyone talks about but most have never seen.
-At times, I have felt that only data produced through controlled experiments can lead to real decisions, because observational data is almost always frought with confounders that neutralise interventions.
+As a side note, causal analysis enables "ationable insights", a term that has became fashionable but that many analytics projects fail to deliver.
+This situation may sound oddly familiar - a team present their final results to all project parties, everyone agrees that the content is "interesting", but no one knows what to do next.
+"Actionable" insights is a thing that everyone talks about but most have never experienced.

+At times, I have felt that only controlled experiments could generate data used for real decisions, because observational data is almost always frought with confounders.
+Causal analysis provides tools to infer the results from interventions in the real world using obervational data - provided we have a causal model of the world.

-Going back to BankBank's use case, remember that the total effect of ethnic group on promotion rates is [0.03912082709307785], as shown on the first chart.
+Going back to BigBankCorp's use case, remember that the total effect of ethnic group on promotion rates is [0.03912082709307785], as shown on the first chart.
 Direct and indirect effects are calculated by imagining scenarios where some attributes change, and measuring the impact.
 It is like simulating and comparing different worlds.

+Starting with the direct effect, we can ask

+> How many BAME people would have been promoted if the same proportion worked in B2B as for non-BAME employees

+B2B has higher promotion rates, so this adjustment would bring promotion rates closer between the two groups.
+For each business unit, keep BAME employee's chance of promotions but weigh it by non-BAME employee's frequency:
-Starting with the direct effect, we can ask, How many BAME people would have been promoted if they worked B2B as non-BAME employees.
-That can be done by keeping $p(O_p\vert E_{bame}, B_b)$ intact and weighting it by $p(B_b \vert E_{non})$, effectively neutralising the difference in BAME employees' choice of business unit.
-In that scenario, $\sum_b p(O_p \vert E_{bame}, B_b)*p(B_b \vert E_{non}) \times 300$ BAME individuals would have been promoted if not for the discriminatory nature of BankBank’s performance process.
+$p(O_p\vert E_{bame}, B_b) \times p(B_b \vert E_{non})$

+Doig this effectively neutralises the difference in BAME employees' choice of business unit, which is the indirect effect.

+In that hypothetical scenario, $\sum_b p(O_p \vert E_{bame}, B_b)*p(B_b \vert E_{non}) \times 3000$ BAME individuals would have been promoted if not for the discriminatory nature of BigBankCorp’s performance process.
+We can then compare this number with a baseline scenario where BAME employees get treated exactly like non-BAME employees, resulting in $p(Op \vert E_{non}) \times 3000$ promotions.
+The difference is the direct effect, expressed as a frequency (not as a number of individuals):

+$\text{de} = \sum_b p(Op \vert Eb, BUb)*p(B_b \vert Enon) - p(Op \vert E_non)$

-The direct effect compares this scenario with a baseline scenario where BAME employees get treated exactly like non-BAME employees.
-The number of newly promotes would go up to $p(Op \vert E_non) \times 300$.
-In the literature, the direct effect is called "natural" to refer to the baseline weights of the mediating variable, and expressed as a frequency, not an absolute number of individuals, so $\text{de} = \sum_b p(Op \vert Eb, BUb)*p(B_b \vert Enon) - p(Op \vert E_non)$.
-This is what `natural_direct_effect` below computes and, for BankBank, the value is [-0.029156843426365042], i.e. ethnic category reduces performance by c.
-2.9 percentage points, or equivalently, about 2.9 percent of BAME candidates don't get promoted because they are discriminated against.
-That's about three quarters of the total effect, so BankBank has every reason to make the fight against discrimination their top priority.
+In the literature, the direct effect is called "natural" to refer to the baseline weights of the mediating variable, and it's calculated by `natural_direct_effect` below.
+For BigBankCorp, the value is [-0.029156843426365042], i.e. ethnic category reduces performance by c.
+2.9 percentage points, or equivalently, about 2.9 percent of BAME candidates don't get promoted solely because of discrimination.
+That's about three quarters of the total effect, so BigBankCorp has every reason to make the fight against discrimination their top priority.

 source
 ```python